 Her main clinical interests are in colon cancer prevention and irritable bowel syndrome.
-She houses a passion for global health and some of her most esteemed experiences include her time educating and observing in Beijing, China and Ghana, West Africa.
+She has a passion for global health and some of her most esteemed experiences include her time educating and observing in Beijing and Ghana.

 She received her bachelor's degree from the University of Texas at Austin and obtained her medical degree from The University of Texas Southwestern Medical Center in Dallas, Texas.
 She completed both her residency and fellowship at Duke University Medical Center in Durham North Carolina.

 As of April 2022, Dr. Konadu reported the following external relationships: